exxeleron/qXL/doc/VBA-Examples.md

 > :heavy_exclamation_mark: Note:

 > `qList` can only operate using Excel ranges.
-Using values directly in this functions can result in unexpected
+Using values directly in this function can result in unexpected
 > behaviour!

 `qList` performs conversion of Excel values to lists as understood by q.
 In general, if one-dimensional range is given,